 How are they installed?

 Your flares arrive with a gel coat 300 grit finish.
 Your body shop will inspect the surface and check for pin holes then paint to match the paint code of your van.
 Once the paint cured, the install can begin: The rear quarter panel is cut out along the OEM stamped window lines.
 The cut line is treated with anti rust primer.
 The part is glued onto the outside of the van using supplied 3M adhesive.
+The adhesive expires 12 months from the date of manufacturing.
+Make sure to check the adhesive before use.
 The remaining adhesive is used on the inside to ensure a perfect seal.
 The adhesive will need to cure for a min of 36 hours before the van can be used/driven/exposed to elements.
 Installers have access to a detailed installtion video, written instructions and we are always happy to answer questions.
 Installation time is approximately 4 hours plus 36 hours of curing.

 Does the slider door need to be modified?

 No. The slider door will open fully without modification.
 Flarespace flares will work on vans with dual slider doors.

 For 270 degree door opening installation of an “extended door stopper” on the rear door is required*.
 This part is available at your local MB of Freightliner dealership (part no. 9067600728).